STIXProject/stixproject.github.io/documentation/utilities/index.md

 ### Java

-A community member ([@woot4moo](https://github.com/woot4moo)) has contributed [their JAXB Bindings](https://github.com/STIXProject/contrib/tree/master/java-stix) to the [STIX Project contrib repository](https://github.com/STIXProject/contrib).
-There has been discussion in the community about maintaining a set of APIs on top of that, those interested should e-mail the [STIX Discussion List](mailto:stix-discussion-list@lists.mitre.org).
+The STIX project provides a [java-stix](https://github.com/STIXProject/java-stix) library for both Java and JAXB XML developers.
+It provides convenience methods to the XJC generated JAXB model. java-stix is not intended to be a one-for-one replacement for the python-stix(https://github.com/STIXProject/python-stix) API.

+Please send any feedback about java-stix to [stix@mitre.org](mailto:stix@mitre.org).

 ### .NET

 The STIX project does not provide bindings for .NET.
 Community members, however, have used Microsoft's standard XML tooling to work with STIX documents and create useful utilities.

-We would be glad to link to a .NET project providing bindings via the [STIX Discussion List](mailto:stix-discussion-list@lists.mitre.org)
+We would be glad to link to a .NET project providing bindings.
+Please contact us [stix@mitre.org](mailto:stix@mitre.org).

 ### Ruby